merenlab/anvio.org/help/main/programs/anvi-export-contigs/index.md

 This program **exports the contig sequences from a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>**, outputting them as a <span class="artifact-n">[contigs-fasta](/help/main/artifacts/contigs-fasta)</span>.
 It also has the ability to output the sequences of your splits instead.

-You can run this program as follows:
+You can execute this program as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;export&#45;contigs &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \